haematologic/clindev-game-of-life/README.md

 an artefact brought back from Mars.
 To be truthful none of the research teams working on two continents have been able to deliver a bug-free (pardon the pun) solution capable of handling an arbitrary number of generations nor a boundless world.
-The project sponsor has thretened to cease funding this research project.
+The project sponsor has threatened to cease funding this research project.

 Your role is to implement the algorithm in any programming language available on